-If more than 50% of all animals produced are marketed as breeding stock, the farm is primarily a breeding stock operation and must meet the standards below.
+If the farm advertises that any of their animals produced are suitable as breeding stock, the farm is a breeding stock operation and must meet the standards below.

-- 14.1.1 The Animal Welfare Approved breeding stock farm must produce animals that are suitable for pasture based production. - 14.1.2 The Animal Welfare Approved breeding stock farm must have a written breeding plan that covers the following points: - 14.1.2.1 The overall breeding aims. - 14.1.2.2 The protocol for selecting and matching sires and dams. - 14.1.2.3 The criteria used to assess whether animals are suitable to be marketed as breeding stock - 14.1.3 The Animal Welfare Approved breeding stock farm must inform buyers about the Animal Welfare Approved program.
+14.1.1 The AWA breeding stock farm must produce animals that are suitable for pasture based production.

+- 14.1.2 The AWA breeding stock farm must have a written breeding plan that covers the following points: - 14.1.2.1 The overall breeding aims. - 14.1.2.2 The protocol for selecting and matching sires and dams. - 14.1.2.3 The criteria used to assess whether animals are suitable to be marketed as breeding stock - 14.1.3 The AWA breeding stock farm must inform buyers about the AWA program.